usertam/openssh/README.md

 ### Key exchange mechanisms

-open-quantum-safe/openssh currently implements hybrid key exchange methods and PQ-only key exchange methods using the the following post-quantum key exchange mechanisms from liboqs:
+open-quantum-safe/openssh currently implements hybrid key exchange methods and PQ-only key exchange methods using the the following post-quantum key encapsulation mechanisms from liboqs:

-- `kex_rlwe_newhope`
-- `kex_lwe_frodo`
-- `kex_sidh`
-- `kex_sike`
+- BIKE (only available if liboqs is built with BIKE enabled)
-- `kex_bike`
+- FrodoKEM
-- `kex_ntru`
+- SIKE

-See https://github.com/open-quantum-safe/liboqs/blob/master/README.md for more information about each of the above PQ KEX mechanisms.
+See https://github.com/open-quantum-safe/liboqs/blob/master/README.md for more information about each of the above PQ key encapsulation mechanisms.

 Building on Linux and macOS
 ---------------------------